-A MOTHER'S CARE OR LAND, BUT NOT BOTH Tepulolo v Pou [2005] TVHC 1
+A MOTHER'S CARE OR LAND, BUT NOT BOTH -TEPULOLO V. POU

-SUSAN FARRAN[]
+SUE FARRAN[]

-The Tuvalu case of Tepulolo v Pou [2005] TVHC 1, provides some harsh illumination of the problems individuals face when Pacific Island countries sign up to international conventions and do nothing to implement them in their domestic laws.
+The Tuvalu case of Tepulolo v.
+Pou, provides some harsh illumination of the problems individuals face when Pacific Island countries sign up to international conventions and do nothing to implement them in their domestic laws.
 The case is a hard one and sad.

 The plaintiff was an unmarried mother.
 We do not know how old she was or whether this was her only child.
 The first defendant was the father of the baby.
-He too was not married, nor it seems did he propose to marry the mother of his baby although paternity was not in dispute.
+He too was not married he seemingly did not propose to marry the mother of his baby although paternity was not in dispute.
 Instead, three years after the baby was born he sought to take the baby away from the mother to live with him and his parents.
 The child's mother opposed this believing that he also intended to take the child out of Tuvalu to New Zealand and give it to his sister there.
 She did not want to give up her child.

 Counsel for the plaintiff argued hard for the mother to keep the child, but custom, poorly drafted laws, the inertia of the Tuvalu Parliament, and the reluctance of the court to take a pro-active human rights approach, conspired against him.
-[1] The mother lost the case and the child.
+The mother lost the case and the child.
 How did this come about?